 Best for history: L'Hotel

 Literature lovers will delight in this bijou hotel, tucked away on the Left Bank.
-Once upon a time, it was a flea-bitten doss house where Oscar Wilde breathed his last, shortly after uttering the words “This wallpaper and I are fighting a duel to the death.”
+Once upon a time, it was a flea-bitten doss house where Oscar Wilde breathed his last breath, shortly after uttering the words “This wallpaper and I are fighting a duel to the death.”

 Now, though, on the walls of that very same room (number 16), interiors guru Jacques Garcia has created a magnificent fresco of a gold and green peacock, while the rest of the room features historic prints and photos of Wilde, as well as the famous scribe’s desk.
 Elsewhere, the tiny bar makes for a wonderfully cosy spot to be served a cocktail by the velvet-waistcoated bar staff.
 Dita Von Teese is a fan, and so – apparently – is Johnny Depp.